 One of the most stressful things about going on a trip is packing!
 What will I need?
 What won't I need?
-Here, we've strived to make your life a little easier.
-Here is the best packing list for your YWAM DTS here in beautiful Mazatlan, Mexico.
+Hopefully this list will make your life a little easier.
+Here are some packing ideas for your YWAM DTS!

 - 8-10 t-shirts: Make sure to include some t-shirts you won't mind getting dirty!